benjamin-chan/Workflow/README.md

 From the Linux command line on Exacloud/Norm:

-1. Navigate into the working directory
+1. Navigate to parent directory of the to-be-created working directory
 1. Clone for the bare repo

 ```
-$ cd <working-directory>
+$ cd <parent-directory>
 $ git clone <repo-name>.git
 ```